Mutation Observer

 MutationObserver

 to monitor when its direct children are added, removed, or modified.
-A quiet-mutation
+A quiet-mutation event is

 dispatched for each observed change, providing detailed information about what was mutated.